A Detailed Overview of Decentralized Cloud Storage

 To understand the storage mechanism of DCS, just think of a simple question.
 Is your private data, say your investment details, safer when stored on your computer or when stored on Facebook?
 Of course, it’s more secure when it is on your computer because in that scenario, only you have control over your data; no one else can snoop in on to break your privacy.
 But, when data is stored in your own computer, it has limitations related to storage space, portability, accessibility from distributed location and peer-to-peer sharing.

 Decentralized cloud storage solves all such problems because it renders your data the privacy and security of a personal computer, and at the same time, it makes your data accessible worldwide.
 It encrypts, fragments and then distributes the data across multiple hosting nodes(computers) spread worldwide.
 In simple words, it uses blockchain technology to let you own multiple computers across the globe, where you can store your data and when needed access it from anywhere.
 Security of your data is assured through encryption.
-Any centralized host does not control your data; it is not subject to censorship and can’t be hacked because it is fully encrypted before being stored.
+Any centralized host does not control your data; it is not subject to censorship and cannot be hacked because it is fully encrypted before being stored.

 - Location-centric approach